cameronbowe/cameronbowe/README.md

 # Hi there, I'm Cam.
-I write software for a living.
+I like to engineer stuff for a living.